NathanDuran/CAMS-Dialogue-Annotation/schema.md

 S: “what does the display say?”

-A: “Send error document ready”
+A: “Send error document ready.”

 ### agreement